XX914 at Thurleigh on 6 May 1975 during its last flight.

 Image courtesy of Bedford Aeronautical Heritage Group

 Construction number 825 on the Weybridge production line was originally allocated to become a third Ghana Airways airframe.
-The second and third VC10 of their order both had the large main deck freight door which was originally specified by Freddie Laker for the BUA VC10s.
+Their second and third VC10 were both ordered with the large main deck freight door which was originally specified by Freddie Laker for the BUA VC10s.
 Because of this they were basically to type 1103 standard although the second Ghana machine would keep the 1102 type number that was allocated to the Ghana order.

 The Edwards Committee advised in 1969 that a second-force airline should be allowed to compete against the state airlines and this led to talks between the two largest independent airlines: BUA and Caledonian.
 By October 1970 the deal was done and Caledonian Airways had purchased BUA for £6.9 million.
 Now known as Caledonian//BUA this led to a new livery for G-ATDJ and the name 'Loch Fyne'.
 On 1st April 1971 the freshly repainted VC10 operated the first of Caledonian//BUA's new service to Africa via Kano and Accra, finishing in Lagos.
 The service was to be operated in a pool with Nigeria Airways and perhaps also with Ghana Airways.
 It is ironic in a way that this airframe which originally had been allocated to a Ghanese airline would end up flying to this same country, being welcomed by dignitiaries upon its arrival there.
 From September 1971 on the airline was rebranded as British Caledonian and under this flag G-ATDJ continued flying across the globe until the aircraft was sold to the Ministry of Defence in March 1973.